Investment results reflect applicable fees and expenses and

 Effective 12/16/2016, the Ultra Short Government Fund revised its principal investment strategies.
 Prior to that date, the Fund operated as a “government money market fund” and maintained a stable net asset value of $1.00 per share.
 Performance prior to 12/16/2016 reflects the Fund’s prior principal investment strategies and may not be indicative of future performance results.

 Dividend Yield is the measurement of cash flow paid by a

 fund over a year.
 This rate does not represent the total return of a fund.

 Distributions may include income, short-term capital gains and long-term

 capital gains.
-The distribution yield is calculated by annualizing the most
+The dividend yield is calculated by annualizing the most recent

-recent monthly distribution paid by the fund and dividing by the fund's NAV as
+monthly distribution paid by the fund and dividing by the fund's NAV as of the

-of the date of the period presented.
-This calculation is based on distributions
+date of the period presented.
+This calculation is based on distributions made

-made in the past and is therefore not reflective of the fund's current
+in the past and is therefore not reflective of the fund's current portfolio.

 SEC Yield represents